mx-e/example_project_ml_cluster/README.md

 ### Installing & removing dependencies
-This example uses poetry for dependency management.
-To add and remove dependencies use
+This example uses [poetry](https://python-poetry.org) for dependency management.
+It is therefore installed in the ```container.def``` file.
+However, you can use any other solution you prefer.
+To add and remove dependencies using poetry type:

 ```apptainer run --nv container.sif poetry --no-cache add --lock <dependencies>```